eBay Dropshipping Policy UK: What's Allowed, What's Banned and the Account Risks (2026)

 eBay evaluates every seller on the 20th of each month against its seller standards policy.
 Two numbers decide whether you stay Above Standard:

 Late deliveries are tracked too.
 With tracking uploaded, an item counts as late when the delivery scan lands after the latest estimated date and there was no carrier scan within your stated dispatch time.
 Without tracking, eBay simply asks the buyer at feedback time whether it arrived late.
-A high late delivery rate alone won't make you Below Standard, but it blocks Top Rated status, and Top Rated on eBay.co.uk requires a defect rate of no more than 0.5% plus at least 100 transactions and £1,000 in sales with UK and Irish buyers over 12 months.
+A high late delivery rate alone won't make you Below Standard, but a low rate is required for Top Rated status.
+Top Rated on eBay.co.uk requires no more than 5 late deliveries (or 3% of transactions), no more than 2 cases closed without seller resolution (or 0.3%), and a defect rate no higher than 0.5% involving no more than 3 buyers.
+The account must also meet eBay's activity, sales-history, business-registration and policy requirements.

-- From the 1st of the following month, business sellers pay an extra 6 percentage points on final value fees (so a 9.9% category becomes 15.9%) per eBay's business seller fee page
+• From the 1st of the following month, business sellers pay an extra 6 percentage points on final value fees (so a 9.9% category becomes 15.9%).
+After 4 consecutive months Below Standard, the surcharge rises to 7 percentage points until the seller level improves, per eBay's business seller fee page

 The maths of one bad month